-The Department of Transportation has deemed the trucking industry essential during COVID-19.
+The Department of Transportation (DOT) has deemed the trucking industry essential during COVID-19.
 The Federal Motor Carrier Safety Administration (FMCSA) has implemented hours-of-service relief for motor carriers through May 15, extending the declaration initially released on March 13.
-The agency’s declaration grants exemption from Parts 390-399 of the FMCSA, which cover hours of service, parts and accessories needed for safe operation and longer combination vehicles.
+The agency’s declaration grants exemption from Parts 390-399 of the FMCSA, which covers hours of service, parts and accessories needed for safe operation and longer combination vehicles.

 “Because emergency conditions have not abated, FMCSA is extending the emergency declaration and associated regulatory relief,” FMCSA said in a written notice.
-“This extension of the emergency declaration addresses national emergency conditions that create a need for immediate transportation of essential supplies, equipment and persons, and provides necessary relief from the FMCSRs for motor carriers and drivers engaged in the transport of essential supplies, equipment and persons.”
+“This extension of the emergency declaration addresses national emergency conditions that create a need for immediate transportation of essential supplies, equipment and persons, and provides necessary relief from the FMCSA for motor carriers and drivers engaged in the transport of essential supplies, equipment and persons.”

 FMCSA’s emergency declarations provided relief for drivers supporting emergency efforts and handling of:

 - Medical supplies and equipment related to the testing, diagnosis and treatment of COVID-19